-Loss of Faith and Family Struggles when Relative is Dying
+Loss of Faith and Family Struggles when Relative Dying

 Psychologist Julie Exline and palliative care advanced practice nurse Maryjo Prince-Paul surveyed 147 family members with a hospice patient under home care.